 Once you have all of the information you need about who can file, who they will file against, whether the elements of the case are met, whether you still have time to sue, and how much the case is worth, it is time to actually let the rubber meet the road and file your case.

-The initial steps of filing require our wrongful death lawyers to file a complaint with the court and serve the defendant with a copy of the complaint to get the case started.
-In this complaint, we lay out all of the information discussed above, including your grounds to sue, the actual description of what happened to cause your loved one’s death, evidence and arguments as to why this particular person or entity is at fault, and how much you are asking for in damages.
+First, our wrongful death lawyers to file a complaint with the court and serve the defendant with a copy of the complaint to get the case started.
+In this complaint, we lay out all the information discussed above, including your grounds to sue, a description of what caused your loved one’s death, evidence, arguments as to why the defendant is at fault, and how much you are asking for in damages.

-Courts may also deal with certain legal questions about evidence or procedure at this stage, too.
+Courts may also address certain legal questions about evidence or procedure at this stage.

 Discovery